neuoy/KSPTrajectories/CONTRIBUTING.md

 Before building Trajectories, consider turning on a few conditional compilation symbols, that may or may not aid you in development and debugging:

-  - `DEBUG_FASTSTART`: Turn on DebugFastStart module that quickloads you into the first Vessel of a save named "default" right after Game Start.
+  - `DEBUG_FASTSTART`: Turn on DebugFastStart module that quickloads you into the first Vessel of a save named "default" right after Game Start (currently does not work).
   - `DEBUG_TELEMETRY`: Turn on "Telemetry" (see [below](#telemetry))
   - `DEBUG_PROFILER`: Turn on Trajectories internal profiler (see [below](#profiling))